AT RAVENS NEST NATURE SANCTUARY

 - Peak Autumn Bird migration in August and September

 By the beginning of September, daytime highs settle into the high 80’s to low 90’s with night temperatures in the low to mid 60’s.
 By the end of September temperatures usually settle into the low 80’s for daytime highs, while nights range from the high 50’s to mid 60’s.
-The lushness of Monsoon season is still in evidence!
+The lushness of Monsoon season is still in evidence – even through October in some years!

-During years when we are fortunate to enjoy an abundant Monsoon season, the amazing lushness is still in evidence at the beginning of October, when a few late storms may add to it.
-October is a beautiful month with more stable and predictable weather, as rains cease to enter our area.
-Daytime temperatures usually settle between the low 80’s, while nights range from the mid – high 50’s.
+The beginning of October can host a few late storms, esentially extending monsoon season.
+Overall, however, October is a beautiful month with more stable and predictable weather, as rains cease to enter our area.
+Daytime temperatures hover in the 80’s, while nights range from the mid – high 50’s.

 Autumn highlights include: